 like: the impact of social media on our lives

 Join us for a screening of LIKE, a new IndieFlix original documentary film that explores the impact of social media on our lives.
-The screening will be followed by a discussion with Susan Bauerfeld, PhD, licensed clinical psychologist, and Chris Parrott, BPS, chartered counseling psychologist, popular speakers on the topic of managing the impact of digital devices and content.
+The screening will be followed by a discussion with Susan Bauerfeld, PhD, licensed clinical psychologist, and Chris Parrott, BPS, chartered counseling psychologist, popular speakers on the topic of managing the impact of digital devices and content, as well as an undergraduate student from Western Connecticut State University, who will share the perspective of a digital native.

 Wednesday, Mar.
 4, 2020